JinZongxiao/Thermodynamic_Assessment_Script/README.md

 # Thermodynamic_Assessment_Script
-Some code I wrote for Calphad optimization.If you need, please PULL REQUESTS to me.
+Some code I wrote for Calphad optimization.If you have any idea but you're not good at coding, please PULL REQUESTS to me.I'll continue to maintain this project.
 Contract me : a17277free@hotmail.com
 ## 1.CALPHAD File processing
 ### TDB FILE